What is the R&D Tax Incentive?

 - Provides 43.5% refundable tax offset for companies with an aggregated turnover of less than $20m.

 - Provides a 38.5% tax offset to eligible entities for companies with over $20m turnover.

 - A $100m R&D expenditure threshold was introduced in 2014.

-- Must register your activities within 10 months of the end of your company financial year (usually 30th April) to be able to claim.
+- You must register your activities within 10 months of the end of your company financial year (usually 30th April) to be able to claim.

 - Documentation of test results must be kept. i.e. emails, results, external consultation, project documentation and software repositories

-You will need to be able show that you own your IP and have kept records of tests and expenses that meet the definitions in Div 355 of the Income Tax Assessment Act 1997.
+You will need to be able show that you own the IP generate by your R&D and have kept records of tests and expenses that meet the definitions in Div 355 of the Income Tax Assessment Act 1997.
 See our section on basic record keeping for R&D tax.

 How can we help you?